reside-ic/reside-ic.github.io/content/blog/gpu-hackathon.md

 ---
 author: "Rich FitzJohn"
-date: 2020-08-05
+date: 2020-08-28
 title: Sheffield/NVIDIA GPU hackathon
-best: false
 tags:
  - cinterpolate
  - R
 ---

-Last week we attended (virtually) a GPU hackathon hosted by Sheffield and NVIDIA, in order to learn how to create GPU-capable models to accelerate our simulations.
+Last month we attended (virtually) a GPU hackathon hosted by Sheffield and NVIDIA, in order to learn how to create GPU-capable models to accelerate our simulations.

 We are working as part of the centre [covid response](/projects/covid) on models of COVID-19 transmission within the UK.
 The epidemiologists working on the model are writing [stochastic compartmental models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#Deterministic_versus_stochastic_epidemic_models) where populations are modelled as "Susceptible", "Exposed", "Infected", "Recovered", etc - movement between these compartments happens stochastically using a set of parameters.
 The model is a continuous time Markov chain (the next state only depends on the current state) which is solved by splitting each day into four equal time intervals.
 Parameters themselves are fit in an inference process, which involves running the model a many times.
 The core of this is both ["embarrassingly parallel"](https://en.wikipedia.org/wiki/Embarrassingly_parallel) and has the potential to use over 10^6 threads, and so we wanted to know if we could develop a system that could use the massive parallelism that GPUs might provide.